Android Trivia Quiz

 The statement is true because in the lifecycle of an activity in Android, there is no guarantee that it will be stopped before it is destroyed.
 The activity can go through various states like created, started, resumed, paused, stopped, and destroyed.
 However, the system can directly destroy an activity without going through the stopped state, especially if it needs to free up resources.
 Therefore, it is possible for an activity to be destroyed without being stopped first.

-App Widgets are can be place on the home screen by the user to check for updates are available?
+32. App Widgets can be placed on the home screen by the user to check for available updates.
+Is this statement true or false?

 Explanation